Interview Questions152

 Thermo Fisher Scientific: The Conglomerate

-Thermo Fisher is the largest life sciences tools company in the world, with annual revenue exceeding $45 billion across four segments: Life Sciences Solutions (instruments, reagents, consumables), Analytical Instruments (mass spectrometry, chromatography), Specialty Diagnostics, and Laboratory Products & Biopharma Services (including the PPD CRO business acquired for $17.4 billion).
+Thermo Fisher is the largest life sciences tools company in the world, with annual revenue of approximately $43 billion across four segments: Life Sciences Solutions (instruments, reagents, consumables), Analytical Instruments (mass spectrometry, chromatography), Specialty Diagnostics, and Laboratory Products & Biopharma Services (including the PPD CRO business acquired for $17.4 billion).

 Thermo Fisher's "Customer Value" M&A Strategy